 Just as CFI propagates imperiled fishes, a number of facilities dedicated to the propagation of rare mussels have been established in recent years.
 Those facilities that work with propagating mussels for reintroduction must use appropriate host fishes for the mussels to complete their life history.
 In some cases, only one or a few fishes can be used as hosts for particular mussel species.
 Collecting these fish from the wild in numbers great enough to be beneficial to mussel propagation may be very labor intensive or possibly would impact the native population too much.
 We found with our propagation of the common logperch for VADGIF in 2007 that these individuals were much better hosts for the mussel glochidia because these individuals did not have an immune system built up against the glochidia.

-FWS in KY has contracted CFI to produce common logperch for their mussel propagation efforts in 2012 and 2013.
-Hopefully we can be as successful as we were with VADGIF!
+FWS in KY contracted CFI to produce Common Logperch for their mussel propagation efforts in 2012 and 2013.
+We were just as successful and they still have many of these fish.